sujeet11536/CODSOFT/Readme.md

-# Rule-Based Chatbot (Task 1 - CODSOFT AI Internship)
+# Tic-Tac-Toe AI

-This is a simple rule-based chatbot built using Python.
+This is a simple unbeatable Tic-Tac-Toe game using the Minimax algorithm in Python.
-It responds to user input using predefined rules using if-else statements.

-## 🔧 Features
+## Features

-- Greets the user
-- Provides answers to common questions
-- Responds based on input patterns

-## 📁 Files Included

-- `chatbot.py` – Main Python script for the chatbot
-- `README.md` – Project description
+- Human vs AI gameplay
+- AI uses Minimax algorithm
+- Unbeatable logic

-## ▶️ How to Run
+## How to Run

-Make sure Python is installed, then open terminal and run:
+1. Clone the repo or download the code
+2. Run the script: